 16. Klorane Anti-Pollution Detox Shampoo with Aquatic Mint

 Klorane’s non-stripping shampoo for oily hair removes environmental build-up while it protects, detoxifies and deeply cleanses your hair and scalp.
 Most people aren’t aware of the damage hair endures from pollution.
 This particular shampoo is great for color-treated hair of all textures and types.
 The liquid is lightweight and sulfate-free as well as plant-based.
-Get a bottle for your hair from Sephora and remove 97% of pollutants from your hair!
+Get a bottle for your hair from Sephora or Amazon and remove 97% of pollutants from your hair!

 17. Unwash Bio-Cleansing Conditioner